Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 `file`: means check the /etc/hosts **file** first.

 `bind`: Originally meant the **Berkeley Internet Name Domain (BIND)** software, which is the original and widely used DNS resolver and server suite developed at Berkeley in the early days of the Internet.
 It’s a legacy term that stuck.
-Now, it simply means *ask the DNS servers listed above (127.0.0.1 and ::1) if the name wasn’t found in /etc/hosts*.
+Nowadays, it simply means *ask the DNS servers listed above (127.0.0.1 and ::1) if the name wasn’t found in /etc/hosts*.

 `search home.arpa` (replace with your actual domain name): If you type just a short hostname (like, *myserver*), the system will try appending .home.arpa to it, making it *myserver.home.arpa*.
 This helps with resolving names in your home network automatically *from the router itself*.